mapbox/mbtiles-geostats/README.md

-:warning: **This library is a proof of concenpt and not under active development!** :warning:
+:warning: **This library is a proof of concept and not under active development!** :warning:

 # MBTiles Geostats